USM Thesis Guidelines

 (Please note, Stonecoast MFA students will not have to pay this fee separately, as it is built into their final semester fees as part of their low-residency program.)

-- Students should prepare the manuscript for a thesis or project in accordance with the Chicago Manual of Style.
+- Students should prepare the manuscript for a thesis or project in accordance with the APA Manual of Style (unless their program requires another citation style).

-- The preceding University policies also generally apply to the preparation of project reports.
+- In general, the preceding University policies also apply to the preparation of project reports.

-- If students have only the project or thesis to finish, they may still participate in graduation.
+- Unless the department has a policy forbidding it, students having only the project or thesis to finish may still participate in graduation.
 Diplomas will be mailed when work is complete.